justine0302/pbrt-plugin-environment-lighting/README.md

 # pbrt-plugin-environment-lighting
-applying the median-cut algorithm to cconvert the environment light into a set of point light sources.
+Applying the median-cut algorithm to convert the environment light into a set of point light sources.

+reference: Debevec, Paul.
+"A median cut algorithm for light probe sampling."
+ACM SIGGRAPH 2008 classes.
+ACM, 2008.